-- A bachelor's degree from an accredited college or university - Official transcript(s) of all college credit - A preferred undergraduate grade-point average of 3.0 on a 4.0 scale - Official Test scores - Graduate Record Examination score of 146 preferred on the Verbal Reasoning section and 140 preferred on the Quantitative Reasoning section, or - Miller Analogies Test (scale score of 392 preferred) - Three recommendations - Resume - A brief statement of purpose articulating your reasons for pursuing a master's in counseling and why you are a good fit for the field of counseling (1-2 pages) - Background check (must be completed before an offer of admission can be extended) - On-campus interview (Interviews will typically be conducted on the second Friday after the deadline.
-You must attend the interview to be considered for admission, so please save the date.
+- A bachelor's degree from an accredited college or university - Official transcript(s) of all college credit - A preferred undergraduate grade-point average of 3.0 on a 4.0 scale - Official Test scores - Graduate Record Examination score of 146 preferred on the Verbal Reasoning section and 140 preferred on the Quantitative Reasoning section, or - Miller Analogies Test (scale score of 392 preferred) - Three professional recommendations - Resume - A brief statement of purpose articulating your reasons for pursuing a master's in counseling and why you are a good fit for the field of counseling (1-2 pages) - Background check (must be completed before an offer of admission can be extended) - On-campus interview (You must attend the interview to be considered for admission.
 The program coordinator will contact applicants who are invited for the interview with specific dates, times and locations.)